 Drupal’s Fortress: Built-in Security

 Drupal’s core architecture includes built-in security features.
 Separating core software from contributed modules and themes allows quick issue isolation, a security advantage.
+Drupal is often chosen for high-traffic websites and large websites because its robust security and scalability make it ideal for managing complex, high-volume platforms.

 With granular user permissions and strong authentication, Drupal reduces risks by allowing access control, fine-tuning and regular core software updates.